 One of my favorite restaurants of the past in Aspen was Mogador.
 Barclay Dodge, the former owner, is now back in town and has opened BOSQ at 312 S. Mill.
 It has a lovely outdoor deck for summer dining as well as a sleek, contemporary dining room.
 Featuring “new world cuisine”, the menu features a number of creative appetizers, salads, entrees and sides.
 I enjoyed lunch outdoors on a beautiful August day.
 The gazpacho, heirloom tomato salad with burrata plus a halibut ceviche were very well prepared.
 I will be back in ski season!

-Elina Restaurant and Bar: Located at 430 E. Hyman.
+Ellina Restaurant and Bar: Located at 430 E. Hyman.
 The bar is a good option as they have a very reasonably priced bar menu.
 The food is great.
 They now have outdoor seating upstairs on the Mall.

 Piñons: Located at 105 S. Mill in Aspen, this has been one of Aspen’s top restaurants since 1988; the food is always wonderful.
 The best deal by far is the two course bar menu for $35.
 This second floor restaurant has a warm contemporary décor with nice views of Aspen.
 They have a small outdoor terrace in the summer.
 I always enjoy the experience!

 Victoria’s Espresso, Wine Bar & Gourmet Grazing: A block from the gondola, at 510 E. Durant in Aspen, this is a new location for this coffee shop offering great bakery items and other food.